micropython/micropython/docs/library/uctypes.rst

 Module contents
 ---------------

-.. class:: struct(descriptor, addr, layout_type=NATIVE)
+.. class:: struct(addr, descriptor, layout_type=NATIVE)

-   Instantiate a "foreign data structure" object based on structure descriptor (encoded as a dictionary), layout type (see below), and actual structure address.
+   Instantiate a "foreign data structure" object based on structure address in memory, descriptor (encoded as a dictionary), and layout type (see below).

 .. data:: LITTLE_ENDIAN

    Little-endian packed structure.
-(Packed means that every field occupies exactly many bytes as defined in the descriptor, i.e. alignment is 1).
+(Packed means that every field occupies exactly as many bytes as defined in the descriptor, i.e. alignment is 1).

 .. data:: BIG_ENDIAN